vippsas/vipps-ecom-api/v1-deprecation.md

 The Vipps eCom API was superseded by the eCom v2 API around two years ago.
 This means that the eCom v1 API is technologically outdated.
+Therefore:

-Therefore **the Vipps eCom v1 API will be shut down on June 1 2020.**
+**The Vipps eCom v1 API will be shut down on June 1 2020.**

 The eCom v2 API has all the functionality of eCom v1, and there is no reason for not upgrading to eCom v2.